Full Guide on Vinyl Record Types

 Of the three primary speeds at which to play vinyl record types, this is certainly the least popular and fashionable, with rarely any manufacturers catering for this speed in any of its productions.
 Records, by whatever logic, have better sound quality the faster they are played, the faster the RPM at which they are playing.
 In turn, a faster RPM means there will inherently be less space on the disc for music to play back; whether or not this is a worthy sacrifice is constantly up for debate between those more contentious vinyl enthusiasts.

 This soon became a fairly unpopular form for music to be released upon, not just for the less than adequate playback time offered.
-The material used to make records of this variety was found to be more brittle and prone to shattering, an issue not just to the commercial prospects of a product but also for the well being of the consumer themselves.
+The material used to make records of this variety was found to be more brittle and prone to shattering, an issue not just for the commercial prospects of a product but also for the well-being of the consumer themselves.

 If you were to find a record with the 78 RPM written onto its label, then it is more than likely one of those more antiquated vinyl record types, one that you are going to have considerable trouble playing aloud.